wp-plugins/advanced-recent-posts/readme.txt

 6. This is result of shortcode on the website

 == Changelog ==

+= 0.6.5 =
+* Changes in the widgets and shortcodes - now you can exclude the Posts without Featured Image from the Posts list.
+* Changes in the Fluid Images Layout - now if the Post have no Featured Image, the block with background displayed instead of the Featured Image.
+Background and text color you can choose in the Shortcode Builder.
+In widget this feature will be available soon.
+* Changes in the Thumbnail Layout - now if the Post have no Featured Image, the block with Thumbnail displayed as a la Drop Cap Layout with the first letter of the Post title.
+Background and text color you can choose in the Shortcode Builder.
+In widget this feature will be available soon.
+* Fixed some bugs in the Shortcode Builder

 = 0.6.4 =
 * Added filter by Post authors in the shortcode and widgets